doitintl/example-node-nginx-app-gke-tf/README.md

   - builds and deploys `Dockerfile` for app/proxy, pushing to Artifact Registry
   - test `gcloud` commands to run app in Cloud Run, etc.
   - commands to generate self-signed certificate for testing ILB in GKE Gateway
+  - create Cloud Nat for bastion to interact with metadata server
+    - see also Private Access

 # TODO: more to come ...